This guide introduces you to Imply. Learn to install Imply, load and query sample data, and create visualizations.

-When you log into Imply Cloud, you will start at the Clusters view:
+Log into Imply Hybrid.
+You start at the Clusters view.

 Choose a name for your cluster, and use the default values for the remainder of the settings.